OP: Fruit: A Connoisseur's Guide

 Though organized by botanical family, this splendid book is hardly a scientific treatise.
 Rather, its appeal lies in Davidson’s thoughtful and eclectic descriptions accompanied by Charlotte Knox’s stunning full-page color illustrations.

 Davidson’s descriptions of each fruit vary widely in their content.
-He might mention the fruit’s depiction and use in art, history and geography of cultivation, flavor profile and common culinary uses, varietal and botanical properties, etomology, role in mythology and folklore, or any number of other facts and details.
+He might mention the fruit’s depiction and use in art, history and geography of cultivation, flavor profile and common culinary uses, varietal and botanical properties, etymology, role in mythology and folklore, or any number of other facts and details.

 For added enjoyment and utility, enticing recipes are included.
 We find particularly compelling: